vatnz-dev/sops/docs/terminal/atma.md

 ### STAR Clearances

 ATMA is responsible for issuing STAR clearances for aircraft bound for Hamilton and Tauranga.
-With coordination to BAY and HTMA (if online) on the appropriate STAR.
+With coordination to BAY and/or HTMA (if online) on the appropriate STAR.
 IFR Training is popular between AR and HN so if there are any special details of an aircraft or a specific request from the pilot this shall also be passed onto HTMA (or BAY if HTMA offline).

 ### Assigned Headings

 As per [Assigned Headings](../aerodromes/Class-C/nzaa.md#assigned-headings) ATMA shall endevour to coordinate assigned headings with TAA as soon as practical.
-Assigned heading shall be issued in the instance that a departing aircraft will be taking off close to an arriving aircraft.
+Assigned heading shall be issued in the instance that a departing aircraft will be taking off close to an arriving aircraft, or for track shortening.
 This heading ensures the missed approach path is clear for the arriving aircraft incase of a go-around.
-Contorllers shall note that only aircraft departing to the South may be assigned a heading, as aircraft departing north may not turn until passing `A030` therefore an assigned heading becomes impractical.
+Controllers shall note that only aircraft departing to the South may be assigned a heading, as aircraft departing north may not turn until passing `A030` therefore an assigned heading becomes impractical.

 ## Arrivals